 Fold the bottom and the top of the silver fabric over 1 inch; pin the fabric in place.
-Sew the hem on each side of the fabric using 1/2-inch seam allowance.
+Sew the hem on each side of the fabric using a 1/2-inch seam allowance.

 Fold the silver fabric 1 inch at one of the long ends, making sure the fold is facing the same way as the top and bottom folds.
-Pin the fabric in place and sew it using 1/2-inch seam allowance.
+Pin the fabric in place and sew it using a 1/2-inch seam allowance.

-Make the graphic big enough to fill an 8 1/2-by11-inch sheet of paper.
-Print the image onto two of the special sew-in fabric sheets, one for the front and back of the can.
+Make the graphic big enough to fill an 8 1/2-by-11-inch sheet of paper.
+Print the image onto two of the special sew-in fabric sheets, one each for the front and back of the can.
 Trim the excess sew-in fabric sheet around the logo.